 Library cardholders have access to the following computer equipment.
 Montclair library cardholders must use their library cards.
 Please note that computers shut down 15 minutes before closing.
 To view the Computer Policy, click here.

 - 17 Adult Internet PCs equipped with Microsoft Word and Excel, Internet Explorer and Firefox

-- 1 Career PC equipped with Microsoft Office, Internet Explorer and Firefox; no access to social media
+- 1 Career PC equipped with Microsoft Office, Internet Explorer, Firefox, Dreamweaver 2018 and Fireworks 2018; no access to social media

 - 1 scanner

 - 2 Guest Internet PCs: Guest passes are available for non-residents and provide a session of 30 minutes per day